htn5/codePath-iOS-Prework/README.md

 The following **additional** features are implemented:

 - [X] Tip Percentage Slider so that users are not limited to the 3 segmented options.
+- [X] Slider value matches the value from the segmented controller if it is used.
 - [X] Split Total feature to divide cost based on the number of people in the party.

 ## Video Walkthrough